 Copy Editors

-Amidst the constant gossip about the Pomona English department’s “self-destruction” and the increasingly politicized and polarized atmosphere across the institution at large, we decided to take a critical look at our own school’s English department and the structural issues that hinder its ability to provide a welcoming and productive environment for all of its students.
+Amid the constant gossip about the Pomona English department’s “self-destruction” and the increasingly politicized and polarized atmosphere across the institution at large, we decided to take a critical look at our own school’s English department and the structural issues that hinder its ability to provide a welcoming and productive environment for all of its students.

-Comprised of seven professors and 12 required classes, the major purports to focus on expanding students’ understanding of literature from different time periods and countries.
+Comprised of eight professors and 12 required classes, the major purports to focus on expanding students’ understanding of literature from different time periods and countries.
 However, after three years of taking Scripps English classes, instead of being exposed to a diverse range of literature that challenges our mindsets and opinions, we feel that we’ve been repeatedly stuck in a canon that refuses to engage with anything remotely relevant to the broader socio-political atmosphere both on and off campus.

 The problem begins with the major’s distribution requirements.
 As an English major and Asian American Studies minor, my academic interest lies in ethnic studies literature classes — classes that fulfill none of my major requirements outside of electives.